babylonchain/staking-indexer/README.md

 Use the `--home` flag to specify the home directory and use the `--force` to overwrite the existing config file.

-### Run the Staking Indexer
+### 4. Run the Staking Indexer

+To run the staking indexer, we need to prepare a `global-params.json` file which defines all the global params that are used across the BTC staking system.
+The indexer needs it to parse staking transaction data.
+The definition of global params can be found [here](./doc/staking.md#staking-parameters).
+An example of the global params can be found in [test-params.json](./itest/test-params.json).
+The program reads the file from the home directory by default.
+The user can specify the file path using the `--params-path` flag.

-To start the staking indexer from a specific height, run:
+To run the staking indexer from a specific height, run:

 ```bash
 sid start --start-height <start-height>